AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 [:arrow_left: Back to Table of Contents](/README.md)

 ---
+:first_quarter_moon: Marlin's version is called "linear advance", but the concepts are the same.

+---
 # PA / EM Oddities
 ## Slight Perimeter Gapping
 Some find that after tuning PA and EM, minor perimeter gapping is still present: